 In Finland it is used as mountain-rescue dogs.
 This is a very active breed; it needs a lot of running and other exercises to be in a good condition.
 This dog loves to play and will excel in all kinds of sports such as fly ball and Frisbee.

 The dense, wavy coat is about 2 inches (5 cm.) long with glossy hair that forms tufts.
 It is easy to groom.
 An occasional combing and brushing to remove dead hair is all it needs.
 This breed is an average shedder.

 This is a fairly healthy breed, although some cases of hip dysplasia have occurred, but not many.
+To help prevent the chance of hip or elbow dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
 However, to make sure that you get a healthy puppy, you should buy a puppy from a reputable Mudi breeder.

 Mudi are still moderately active even if kept indoors.
 They can live in an apartment as long as they are regularly taken out for walks and given the chance to exercise from time to time.
 However, it is still best to provide them a place where they can freely run and play.This breed is very much a working breed by nature and can live outdoors.

 Be ahead of the Crowd when a new Mudi is available